Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Abstract

 \section{Abstract}

-We investigate the timelike transitions in a two-level atom in the presence of an infinite reflecting mirror in the future-past light cone regions of a Minkowski spacetime as well as in the region interior of a $(1+1)$ dimensional Schwarzschild black hole.
-In particular, when considering the light cone regions, two specific scenarios are dealt with -- $(i)$ a static mirror is synchronized with Minkowski time while the static atom is using a frame in the light cone, $(ii)$ a static atom is using Minkowski time, and the mirror is using the light cone frame.
-Analogous scenarios in the black hole spacetime are -- the static mirror uses future Kruskal frame while the static atom uses the Schwarzschild coordinates, defined inside the black hole, and vice-versa.
-The calculations, depending upon the frame of the atom, are respectively done within the light cone, Minkowskin, Schwarzschild, and Kruskal time-interaction pictures.
-In all of these scenarios, we observe that the excitation probabilities contain a thermal factor and are periodic on the separation between the atom and the mirror, contrasting the uniform acceleration scenario.
-The above two scenarios in $(1+1)$ dimensional Minkowski-light cone regions appear to be the same when we equate the field and atomic frequencies.
+We investigate the timelike transitions in a two-level atom in the presence of an infinite reflecting mirror in the future-past light cone regions of a Minkowski spacetime, as well as in the region interior of a $(1+1)$ dimensional Schwarzschild black hole.
+In particular, when considering the light cone regions, two specific scenarios are dealt with -- $(i)$ a mirror is static in Minkowski spacetime while the atom is attached to a frame confined inside the future or past light cone region, $(ii)$ an atom is static in Minkowski spacetime, and the mirror is confined inside the future or past light cone region.
+For both situations the atom is interacting with field modes defined in mirror's frame.
+Analogous configurations are considered in the black hole spacetime: in one case, the mirror carries field modes represented by the Kruskal time, while the atom follows the Schwarzschild time defined inside the black hole; in the other case, the situations are reversed.
+The analyses, depending upon the frame of the atom, are respectively done within the light cone, Minkowski, Schwarzschild, and Kruskal time-interaction pictures.
+In all of these scenarios, we observe that the excitation probabilities contain a thermal factor and depend periodically on the separation between the atom and the mirror.
+At the level of transition probabilities, the aforesaid two scenarios in $(1+1)$ dimensional Minkowski-light cone regions appear to be the same for the equal field and atomic frequencies.
 However, the same is not true when we consider the $(3+1)$ dimensional Minkowski-light cone or the Schwarzschild interior regions.
 We also estimate the de-excitation probabilities and encounter similar situations.
-However, we observe that the ratio between the excitation and corresponding de-excitation probabilities resembles the classical equivalence in motion at the quantum level.
-The excitation to de-excitation ratios (EDRs) corresponding to analogous scenarios are equal for equal atomic and field frequencies.
-This bolsters our earlier proposal on the relevance of EDRs in the context of the equivalence principle.
+However, we observe that the excitation to de-excitation ratios (EDRs) corresponding to analogous scenarios are equal for equal atomic and field frequencies.
+This bolsters our earlier observation on the relevance of EDRs \cite{Kumawat:2024kul} in the context of the quantum equivalence between analogous scenarios.